 - Lower abdominal and back pain.

 Again encourage perseverance, as symptoms may improve over three months.
-If there is no improvement, strategies include:
+If there is no improvement at that point strategies include:

 - If bleeding is heavy or irregular on sequential combined HRT then the dose of progestogen can be doubled or increased in duration to 21 days.
 Alternatively the type of progestogen can be changed.